nasa/cumulus-api/content/granules.md

 | `ids` | `yes` - if `query` not present | `Array<string>` | List of IDs to process.
 Required if there is no Elasticsearch query provided |
 | `query` | `yes` - if `ids` not present | `Object` | Query to Elasticsearch to determine which Granules to be reingested.
 Required if no IDs are given. |
 | `index` | `yes` - if `query` is present | `string` | Elasticsearch index to search with the given query |

+An optional data parameter of `executionArn` is also available to allow you to override the input message to the reingest.
+If `executionArn` is specified, the original message is pulled directly from that execution and used in reingest.

 ```endpoint